 If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
-Information not easily accessible to a reviewer may be included in this appendix.
+Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application.
 Reviewers are not required to consider information in this appendix.